simevo/process-app/README.md

     phonegap build ios
     phonegap run ios

-then open the process-app-local/platforms/ios/process app.xcodeproj with XCode and follow the instructions here to debug the webview with Safari Remote Debugging: https://github.com/phonegap/phonegap/wiki/Debugging-in-PhoneGap:
+then open the `platforms/ios/simevo process app.xcodeproj` project with XCode and follow the instructions here to debug the webview with Safari Remote Debugging: https://github.com/phonegap/phonegap/wiki/Debugging-in-PhoneGap:
 "If you are doing iOS PhoneGap debugging and have the Safari Develop Menu enabled, you can access the currently active session through the built-in Safari Web Inspector.
 To activate, go to Develop -> (iPad || iPhone) Simulator (normally, the third menu item) and click the active session you want to connect to.
 Voila!"

-It is easy to loose the early console.log messages because the webkit session is not active and therefore not selectable in the Safari host before the debug session starts; to make sure you get everything, insert a breakpoint in process-app-local/platforms/ios/CordovaLib/Classes/CDVViewController.m in the method webViewDidFinishLoad, then the webkit session is active, you can select it in the Safari host and the web inspector will capture the entire log.
+It is easy to loose the early console.log messages because the webkit session is not active and therefore not selectable in the Safari host before the debug session starts; to make sure you get everything, insert a breakpoint in `platforms/ios/CordovaLib/Classes/Public/CDVViewController.m` in the method webViewDidFinishLoad, then the webkit session is active, you can select it in the Safari host and the web inspector will capture the entire log.

 ##Windows